bitnose/learning-blog/content/posts/homework-2.md

 #### **c) Crack this Windows NTLM hash: f2477a144dff4f216ab81f2ac3e3207d**

-At first, I try to get more information of the hash by typing this command:
+At first, I tried to get more information of the hash by typing this command:

     $ hashid -m f2477a144dff4f216ab81f2ac3e3207d

-We know already it's a NTLM hash so I can select the right hashcat mode (which is 1000 in this case).
+We know already it's a NTLM hash so I selected the right hashcat mode (which is 1000 in this case).

     $ hashcat -m 1000 'f2477a144dff4f216ab81f2ac3e3207d' rockyou.txt -o solved --force